Skip to main content

 This test checks if you have syphilis, a sexually transmitted infection (STI).

 If you’re pregnant and have syphilis, you could pass the infection to your unborn baby during pregnancy or delivery.
-This is more likely to happen in the early stages of your infection.
+This is more likely to happen in the early stages of your infection, especially if you did not get treatment.

 Syphilis increases the risk of: